nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 SortPerformanceListByName and SortPerformanceListByResult are subclasses of Command.
 They both allow the user to sort a performance list, by student's name or result as their name suggest.
-The two Commands will be discussed together in this section as they have similar behaviour.
+The two Commands are discussed together in this section as they have similar behaviour.
+The method execute() calls sortPerformanceByName() or sortPerformanceByResult, according to its class name.
 The methods sortPerformanceBy...() access a desired performanceList and check whether the list is empty.
-If empty, it calls display() in UI and inform the user list is empty.
+If empty, it calls display() in UI and inform the user.
 Else, it will sort the performanceList by the type mentioned in its method name.

 1. View performanceList